-Covid-19, or coronavirus, is the disease caused by the well-known SARS-CoV-2.
-The existence of this new virus was first known on December 31, 2019, when a report was presented on a group of cases of atypical viral pneumonia in Wuhan, the People's Republic of China, mentioned by the World Health Organization (WHO, 2020).
-Months later in Mexico, in February 2020, several cases appeared, increasing rapidly and exponentially, reaching a figure of 770,000 infections and 77,000 deaths by mid-year: and by the end of that year, the figure reached more than one and a half million infected and more than 120 thousand deaths, impressive data never seen in the current history of humanity.
+COVID-19, or coronavirus, is the disease caused by the well-known SARS-CoV-2.
+This new virus was first known on December 31, 2019, when a report was presented on a group of cases of a typical viral pneumonia in Wuhan, the People's Republic of China, which was mentioned by the World Health Organization (WHO, 2020).
+Months later in Mexico, in February 2020, several cases appeared, increasing rapidly and exponentially, reaching a figure of 770,000 infections and 77,000 deaths by mid-year.
+By the end of that year, the figure reached more than one and a half million infected and more than 120 thousand deaths.
+Such impressive data have never been seen in the current history of humanity.
 The spread of the virus was worldwide.
-In this year, 2020, a quarantine begins with the closure of economic, and recreational educational. cultural activities. as well as the implementation of sanitary measures such as healthy distance, hand washing, use of face masks and social isolation (Rodríguez, & Zumaya, 2021).
+In 2020, a quarantine begins with the closure of economic, educational, cultural and recreational activities, as well as the implementation of sanitary measures such as healthy distance, hand washing, use of face masks, and social isolation (Rodríguez & Zumaya, 2021).

-It is said that the coronavirus pandemic has given rise to unprecedented restrictions in the routines of the population, such as prolonged stays in confinement, generating fear, panic, anxiety, stress, dissatisfaction and states of depression (Camacho et al., 2020).
-In this sense, the Covid-19 pandemic has had a significant impact on the mental and emotional health of individuals, experiencing emotions such as sadness, fear of contagion, thoughts of uncertainty and frustration, physical discomfort such as headaches, muscle pain, back pain, difficulties in their sleep cycle such as insomnia and nightmares (Sandín et al., 2020).
-This process has had an effect on dimensions of psychological well-being such as self-acceptance, positive relationships with others, autonomy, mastery of the environment, personal growth and purpose in life, and therefore on self-satisfaction (Becerra et al., 2021).
-Satisfaction is considered a psychological state resulting from the interaction between the individual and their social environment, and is predictable based on job satisfaction, satisfaction with the environment, and satisfaction with oneself (Fuentes et al., 2021; Pérez, & Alegre, 2014).
+It is said that the coronavirus pandemic has given rise to unprecedented restrictions in the routines of the population, such as prolonged stays in confinement, generating fear, panic, anxiety, stress, dissatisfaction, and states of depression (Camacho et al., 2020).
+In this sense, the COVID-19 pandemic has had a significant impact on the mental and emotional health of individuals experiencing emotions such as sadness, fear of contagion, thoughts of uncertainty, and frustration.
+Also, physical discomforts such as headaches, muscle pain, back pain, and difficulties in their sleep cycle, such as insomnia and nightmares (Sandín et al., 2020).
+This process has affected dimensions of psychological well-being such as self-acceptance, positive relationships with others, autonomy, mastery of the environment, personal growth and purpose in life, and self-satisfaction (Becerra et al., 2021).
+Satisfaction is considered a psychological state resulting from the interaction between the individual and their social environment.
+It is predictable based on job satisfaction, satisfaction with the environment, and satisfaction with oneself (Fuentes et al., 2021; Pérez & Alegre, 2014).

-However, during the confinement period, all these aspects were altered in many of the people, generating an emotional imbalance (Sandín et al., 2020).
-According to Pérez and Alegre (2014), life satisfaction can be predicted based on three experiential variables: job satisfaction, satisfaction with the environment, and satisfaction with oneself, and a personality variable: trait emotional intelligence.
-Work environments were affected in terms of time and personnel, most of this process being from home, virtually.
-The educational field was no exception, teachers taught classes from home through platforms.
+However, during the confinement period, all these aspects were altered in many of the people, thereby generating an emotional imbalance (Sandín et al., 2020).
+According to Pérez and Alegre (2014), life satisfaction can be predicted based on three experiential variables: job satisfaction, satisfaction with the environment, and satisfaction with oneself; personality variable such as: trait, emotions, and intelligence.
+Also work environments were affected in terms of time and personnel.
+Furthermore, most of this process was done virtually or from home.
+The educational field was no exception as teachers taught classes from home through various platforms.
 This work from home generated substantially various negative feelings in the teachers.
-According to Fuentes Gómez and Zúniga (2021), the confinement due to covid-19 has had a significant impact on teachers' physical as well as emotional health, experiencing emotions such as sadness, fear of contagion, thoughts of uncertainty and frustration, physical discomfort such as headaches, muscle aches, back pain, difficulties in your sleep cycle such as insomnia and nightmares.
-In general, in this population there were high levels of emotional exhaustion, physical and mental fatigue (Celio, 2021).
+According to Fuentes Gómez and Zúniga (2021), the confinement due to COVID-19 has had a significant impact on teachers' emotional and physical well being resulting to sadness, fear of contagion, thoughts of uncertainty and frustration, headaches, muscle aches, back pain, and difficulties in sleep cycle such as insomnia and nightmares.
+The population showed high levels of emotional exhaustion, including physical and mental fatigue (Celio, 2021).

-According to the effects of the pandemic on the aforementioned variables, the question arises, to what degree did the confinement due to the COVID-19 pandemic affect the satisfaction with the life of university professors?, in order to know if the changes in habits, working from home, isolation and social recreation restrictions, generated negative effects on life satisfaction in university teachers, this in order to provide information to readers of the situation presented and the consequences on the psychological well-being of the people during the quarantine process.
+According to the effects of the pandemic on the aforementioned variables, to what degree did the confinement due to the COVID-19 pandemic affect the satisfaction with the life of university professors?
+Thus, this study focuses on knowing if the changes in habits, working from home, isolation and social recreation restrictions negatively affected university teachers' life satisfaction.
+It aims to provide readers with information about the situation presented and the consequences on the psychological well-being of the people during the quarantine process.